PaNOSC-ViNYL/ase/doc/ase/calculators/calculators.rst

 4) Calculators that wrap others, included in the ASE package:
    :class:`ase.calculators.checkpoint.CheckpointCalculator`,
-   the :class:`ase.calculators.loggingcalc.LoggingCalculator` and
+   the :class:`ase.calculators.loggingcalc.LoggingCalculator`,
-   the :ref:`Grimme-D3 <grimme>` potential.
+   the :ref:`Grimme-D3 <grimme>` potential, and the qmmm calculators :class:`~ase.calculators.qmmm.EIQMMM`,  and :class:`~ase.calculators.qmmm.SimpleQMMM`.

 ========================================= ===========================================